Steven Blane: Jewish Spiritual Leaders Institute

 Blane founded the Jewish Spiritual Leaders Institute in New York City in 2010.
 The rabbinical program for Jewish Professionals is student-driven, with Blane serving as moderator for student online chats.
 Blane conducts a once-weekly, 2-hour videoconferencing session which teaches "traditional davening and praying" followed by student-led discussions on subjects such as Jewish law, holidays, or festivals.
 Each student also prepares a weekly D’var Torah (talk on a topic in the weekly Torah portion).
 Rabbinical candidates are required to participate in online chats and submit "a 2,000-word research paper in a Jewish area of their choice".
 Students meet each other in person for the first time at their ordination.

 In line with his belief in Jewish Universalism and religious pluralism, Blane actively courts students from Jewish and non-Jewish backgrounds.
 "I don't believe that Jewish people were uniquely chosen for a relationship with God – God doesn't choose a favorite child", he is quoted as saying.
 He believes that converts in particular are able to establish an affinity with the estimated 50% of Jews who are unaffiliated or intermarried.
 One-third of his rabbinical school students are converts.
-In 2012 Blane ordained Dario Hunter an openly gay man born to a Muslim father and African American mother who opposes financial support for Israel and was fired by the synagogue where he was rabbi, and a former Catholic from Brazil.
+In 2012, Blane ordained Dario Hunter, an openly gay man born to a Muslim father and African American mother who was fired by the synagogue where he was rabbi for opposing financial support for Israel, as well as a former Catholic from Brazil.

 As of November 2016, Blane has ordained a total of 112 rabbis, including 2 cantors.
 Graduates of the school are not recognized by the Conservative Rabbinical Assembly or the Reform Central Conference of American Rabbis; however, they do conduct their own weddings, funerals, and High Holy Day services.